tigerbeetledb/tigerbeetle/docs/internals/ARCHITECTURE.md

 intentional coincidence that Zig's standard library APIs are compatible with static allocation.

-Avoiding dependencies also acts as a forcing function for keeping the code simple and easy to understand, extra complexity can't sneak into the codebase hidden by a nifty API.
+Avoiding dependencies also acts as a forcing function for keeping the code simple and easy to understand.
+Extra complexity can't sneak into the codebase hidden by a nifty API.
 It turns out that most of the code in the database isn't _that_ hard.

 ### Zig

 As follows from the [static allocation](#static-memory-allocation) section, TigerBeetle doesn't need a garbage collector.
-While it is possible to do static allocation in a GC language, it makes it much harder to control that no allocation actually happens.
+While it is possible to do static allocation in a GC language, it makes it much harder to guarantee that no allocation actually happens.
 This significantly narrows down the choice of programming languages.
 Of the languages that remain, Zig makes the most sense, although Rust is a close contender.

 Both Zig and Rust provide spatial memory safety.
 Rust has better temporal and thread safety, but